zhouy1017/Py-Dota/README.md

 # Py-Dota
-This project aims to calculate Fantasy Scores for all completed DPC tournaments to provide insights for choosing rosters for upcoming matches.
+This project aims to calculate Fantasy Scores for all completed DPC tournaments (during 2018-19 season) to provide insights for choosing rosters for upcoming matches.

 The calculation formula is based on DPC app by Valve.